eyereasoner/Koreografeye/README.md

 - Sending emails
 - Sending notifications
 - Sending push messages to your phone
+- Updating Solid Pods
+- Sending toot messages to a Mastodon account

 Check the Git repository https://github.com/eyereasoner/Koreografeye for more examples.